 Consider Google Flu Trends and IBM Watson Health for Oncology.
 Noting tech solution struggles in health is not to suggest that further attempts shouldn’t be made or that future applications won’t lead to breakthroughs.
 I believe certain tech applications will prove useful solutions to certain problems.
 But I feel that tech often overshadows more human interactions that can be more effective in addressing what is often at the core of health problems, human behavior.

-During a recent tech event a physician reported how difficult it was to confirm drug abuse because addicts would purchase urine from non-addicts to pass drug tests.
-He then stated how he would really like access to a wearable patch that would collect data from the wearer so he could better monitor the patient.
+During a recent MedTech event that I attended, a physician reported how difficult it was to confirm drug abuse because addicts would purchase urine from non-addicts to pass drug tests.
+He then stated how he would really like access to a wearable patch that would collect data from the addict-patient so he could better monitor the patient’s drug use.
 This physician may not have intended to piggyback these two ideas, but perhaps you are thinking as I did why an addict who was willing to pay for someone else’s urine wouldn’t just pay someone else to wear his monitoring patch?

 In contrast to various tech solutions, a presenter at a different event relayed how the use of one-on-one visits between patients in their homes and human advocates led to better understanding of medication adherence and quality of care.
 This hands-on human approach reportedly made significant improvements without employing virtual social networks, APPS or access to the IoT.